johncambefort/kxstorygame-back/README.md

-# kxstorygame-back
+# README

-Rusy backend for a story word game
+A containerized ruby-on-rails postgresql backend for the kxstorygame app!